 Long-tail keyword pros

-- Intent: People who use narrow search terms are usually closer to the bottom of the sales funnel than those who use short-tail keywords.
+- User intent: People who use narrow search terms are usually closer to the bottom of the sales funnel than those who use short-tail keywords.

 - Conversion rate: Searchers with high intent are more likely to convert.